Kentucky Kingdom: Six Flags

-Attempts to revive the park (2010–12)
+Attempts to revive the park

-Ed Hart, along with several other investors formed the Kentucky Kingdom Redevelopment Company in May 2010.
+Several companies approached the Fair Board with offers to reopen Kentucky Kingdom for the 2010 season.
+By May, Fair Board president Harold Workman stated the park would remain closed for the year, anticipating a 2011 reopening date.
+That same month, Ed Hart, along with several other investors formed the Kentucky Kingdom Redevelopment Company.
 Their aim was to reopen the park by Memorial Day Weekend the year after funding and their plans were approved.
-After 16 months trying to get funding approved, the Kentucky Kingdom Redevelopment Company announced on September 30, 2011, that the fair board had ended negotiations and that their company would no longer take part in reopening the park.
-On November 4, Ed Hart sued the state of Kentucky in an attempt to recoup $1.4 million that he claimed had been spent as part of the failed effort to reopen the amusement park.
+After 16 months trying to get funding approved, the Kentucky Kingdom Redevelopment Company announced on September 30, 2011, that the Fair Board had ended negotiations and that their company would no longer take part in reopening the park.
+Hart sued the state of Kentucky in an attempt to recoup $1.4 million that he claimed had been spent as part of the failed effort to reopen the amusement park.

 On January 16, 2012, the owners of Holiday World & Splashin' Safari in Santa Claus, Indiana, announced they were involved in talks about the future of Kentucky Kingdom.
 Their media release stated they were in a fact-finding stage and hadn't made any decisions about whether to move forward in pursuing an opportunity to run the theme park.
 On February 7, four members of the Koch family, who also own Holiday World & Splashin' Safari, formed a new company, Bluegrass Boardwalk, Incorporated, to negotiate a lease agreement with the Kentucky State Fair Board and to apply for economic development incentives from the Commonwealth of Kentucky.
 On February 23, the Kentucky Fair Board approved a lease agreement for the former Kentucky Kingdom property to the Koch family.
 It was announced that Kentucky Kingdom would be renamed Bluegrass Boardwalk, would reopen on May 11, 2013, and employ 25 full-time and 800 seasonal workers.

 Later that month the plans for the park's reopening began to unravel.
 On May 30, it was confirmed that the park would not reopen in 2013.
 On June 15, it was announced that the Koch family would not reopen the park at all, with Bluegrass Boardwalk CEO Natalie Koch stating: "many layers of governmental regulations and stipulations ultimately caused them to withdraw."
 Afterwards, former operator Ed Hart, before his return several months later, criticized the Koch family for using Kentucky Kingdom as an opportunity to help Holiday World continue to thrive without nearby competition to possibly harm its business.
 The Kochs, however, later disputed these comments.